ZiqiGuo98/ZiqiGuo98.github.io/_open_source_code/1_FourPhonon.md

 ---
 FourPhonon: An extension module to ShengBTE for computing four-phonon scattering rates and thermal conductivity

-An accelerated phonon scattering calculation is integrated as an option to the FourPhonon code.
-It accelerates the calculation of thermal conductivity and radiative properties scattering rates by over 10<sup>4</sup> times.
+An sampling-accelerated phonon scattering calculation is integrated as an option to the FourPhonon code.
+It accelerates the first-principles prediction of thermal conductivity and radiative properties by over 10<sup>4</sup> times.

 The updated version of FourPhonon will be publish soon.